-There is no cure for genital herpes, which means that once you contract it, it is a life-long infection.
+There is no cure, which means that once you contract it, it is a life-long infection.
 Genital herpes makes you more susceptible to HIV.
 Some people will experience blisters or sores which come back throughout the years.
-Genital herpes may be spread to a baby during pregnancy or childbirth leading to serious health problems.
+It may be spread to a baby during pregnancy or childbirth leading to serious health problems.

 Genital herpes is transmitted by skin-to-skin contact which in most cases is through sexual activity including oral, anal, vaginal intercourse, and outercourse.
-Genital herpes may be transmitted even if someone does not have visible sores or blisters.
-HSV-1, the herpes virus that normally causes sores in the mouth or on the lips, may be spread from the mouth to the genital area through oral sex.
+It may be transmitted even if someone does not have visible sores or blisters.
+HSV-1, the herpes virus that normally causes sores in the mouth or on the lips, maybe spread from the mouth to the genital area through oral sex.

 There are primarily two different ways that genital herpes may be transmitted:

 - Sexual activity which includes oral, anal, vaginal intercourse, and outercourse